RiyadhKh4n/crypto-quiz/README.md

 ## Website Testing (Solving Issues):
 ---
-Due to the size of the testing section for Crypto-Quiz I have created another README.md which holds all of my testing screenshots and any errors and problems I incurred when creating this project.
+Due to the size of the testing section for Crypto-Quiz I have created TESTING.md which holds all of my testing screenshots and any errors and problems I incurred when creating this project.
+This is also where you can find any responsiveness screenshots and browser compatibility.

 [Link To Testing README.md](TESTING.md)